requirejs/requirejs/docs/api.md

 If no baseUrl is passed in, the path to require.js is used as the baseUrl path.

+**baseUrlMatch**: If no baseUrl is specified, normally the path to require.js is used.
+However, if you build RequireJS into another file with a name that does not have "require.js" in it, then the autodetection of the baseUrl will fail.
+In that case you can set baseUrlMatch to match the name of the file you built.
+The value should be a Regular expression.
+For example:

+    baseUrlMatch: /mycustomlib\.js/i

 **paths**: allows configuration of some modules paths.
 Assumed to be relative to baseUrl.
 So for "some/module"'s script tag will have a src="/another/path/some/v1.0/module.js"

 **waitSeconds**: The number of seconds to wait before giving up on loading a script.
 The default is 7 seconds.